Investor Insight: The Michaels Companies Inc. [MIK] Goes Ballistic – Investor Confidence on the Rise

 Now let’s turn to look at profitability: with a current Operating Margin for The Michaels Companies Inc. [MIK] sitting at 10.10% and its Gross Margin at 36.90%, this company’s Net Margin is now 5.40.
 These metrics indicate that this company is not generating as much profit, after accounting for expenses, compared to its market peers.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 4.15 and its Total Debt to EBITDA Value is 2.62.
-The Enterprise Value to Sales for this firm is now 0.83.
+The Enterprise Value to Sales for this firm is now 0.83, and its Total Debt to Enterprise Value stands at 0.93.

 Conclusion: Is The Michaels Companies Inc. [MIK] a Reliable Buy?